CSC Theatre presents ‘Working’ in February

 People are also reading…

-“The most challenging part of ‘Working’ for me is the fact that the characters you see on stage are actual people.
+“The most challenging part of Working for me is the fact that the characters you see on stage are actual people.
 Every character is based off a real person.
-As an actor, I like to hide myself behind a fun, extrinsic character, but with this show I have to show the audience your average 9-to-5 worker,” Wellnitz said.
+As an actor, I like to hide myself behind a fun, extrinsic character, but with this show I have to show the audience your average 9-5 worker,” Wellnitz said.

 Levi O’Dell of Chadron, playing Man 2, highlighted the amount of work each of the actors put into the performance.